haowenz/FEM/README.md

 # FEM
 FEM is a Fast and Efficient short read Mapper.
+Currently, FEM can return all mapping locations of NGS single-end short reads with up to 7 errors.

 ## News
 ### 03/13/2018